nocobase/nocobase/docs/zh-CN/api/database/repository.md

     }
   }
 });

-// SELECT * FROM users WHERE age > 18
+// SELECT * FROM users WHERE age > 18 OR name LIKE '%张%'
 userRepository.find({
   filter: {
     $or: [